 How Much Does It Cost?

-Like most supplemental plans, your premium will depend on a few factors.
+Like most supplemental insurance plans, your premium will depend on a few factors.
 The first factor is the benefit amount you choose.
-The American Association for Critical Illness Insurance says that benefit amounts can range from $10,000 to $1 million.
+For example, benefits amount can range anywhere from $5,000 to $100,000, depending on the plan.
 Your age and gender will also influence your monthly premium.
-Many insurance companies will offer a cash benefit amount of up to $50,000 without requiring you to take a medical exam.
+If you are concerned that your medical history will affect your premium, there are insurance companies that will offer a cash benefit without requiring you to take a medical exam.**

 What Critical Illness Insurance Is NOT

-A critical illness insurance plan can cover a myriad of medical events.
+A critical illness insurance plan can cover many medical events.
 However, that doesn’t mean it offers “all-in-one” coverage.
 Before we move on, let’s talk about what a critical illness plan is not.

 A Qualified Health Insurance Plan—critical illness insurance plans are not designed to replace your qualified health insurance plan.
-They will not provide the overall coverage a health plan will, and they will not protect you from health insurance tax penalties.
+They will not provide the overall coverage a health insurance plan will.
 Instead, critical illness insurance is designed to supplement your existing health coverage.

 A Cancer Insurance Only Plan—certain types of cancers are often included in critical illness plans.
 However, that is not all they cover.
 Strokes, heart attacks, and other illnesses can also be covered by critical illness insurance plans since they are more comprehensive.